MarvelousMarcin/LifeGame/README.md

 ### Quick Guide
 You just need to attack the enemies, clicking on them with your mouse.
 Their health gonna go down and when it gets to 0 you will get money, exp and fame.
 Just kidding just money and exp.
-With your loot, you have opportunity to but some cool staff in the shop or just upgrade one of four basic stats.
+With your loot, you have opportunity to buy some cool staff in the shop or just upgrade one of four basic stats.
 The choice is yours.
 Have fun and remember - you will find some obnoxious, evil bosses on (unfortunately) not so long path.